Maximal angular correlation in $\gamma-\gamma$ coincidences: a quantitative study: Angular distribution of coincidence counts for maximally correlated gamma rays

-In the book \cite{Melissinos} there is a detailed presentation of the experiment of measuring the angular correlations in $\gamma-\gamma$ coincidences, focusing on the $\Na$ source, including a complete description of the experimental apparatus.
-One can also find there estimates of the rate of accidental coincidences and of coincidences due to other uncorrelated gamma rays emitted by the same source (the 1.277 MeV gamma ray from the decay of $^{22} \mathrm{Ne}$), showing that they are both neglectable when compared to the rate of coincidences we have been considering.
-In the same reference, and also in \cite{bd50}, one can find tables and plots of experimental results of the rate of coincidences as a function of the angle.
-In future experiments, these results can be fitted to the expression (\ref{omega}) we have derived.
+In the book \cite{Melissinos} there is also a detailed presentation of the experiment of measuring the angular correlations in $\gamma-\gamma$ coincidences, focusing on the $\Na$ source, including a complete description of the experimental apparatus.
+One can also find there estimates of the rate of accidental coincidences and of coincidences due to other uncorrelated gamma rays emitted by the same source (the 1.277 MeV gamma ray from the $^{22} \mathrm{Ne}$ neon decay), showing that they are both neglectable when compared to the rate of coincidences we have been considering.